-We are pleased to announce an opening for a hard-working and enthusiastic individual to join the team at our busy and uniquely integrated specialty center!
-Excellent opportunity for an evidence-based professional with demonstrable training and experience with OCD, anxiety, mood, and related conditions.
-Training with children and families, a strong CBT orientation, and familiarity with exposure-based, behavioral (e.g., contingency management, habit reversal training), and cognitive/acceptance approaches is required; comfort providing services for both youth and adults is preferred.
+We are always pleased to consider applications for hard-working and enthusiastic individuals interested in joining the team at our busy and uniquely integrated specialty center!
+Excellent opportunity for evidence-based professionals with demonstrable training and experience with OCD, anxiety, mood, and related conditions.
+A strong CBT orientation and familiarity with exposure-based, behavioral (e.g., contingency management, habit reversal training), and cognitive/acceptance approaches (ACT, DBT) is required; comfort providing services for both youth and adults is strongly preferred.

 We offer a fun and supportive team-staffing approach focused on high-quality, tailored care plans, a well-appointed working environment with flexible hours, and patient-centered decision making free of managed care.
 We strive to maintain a setting where our employees have opportunities to develop creative, rewarding, and long-term careers across life stages; ways of combining direct clinical work with additional scholarship and research activities exist depending on individual motivation and interests.
 Suitable candidates will be organized, self-disciplined, and work well as part of a team.
-Benefits for ¾+ time include paid health, life, and professional insurance, relocation assistance, and more.
+Available benefits include paid health, life, and professional insurance, relocation assistance and more, with position options spanning both part- and full- time.
 Potential for leadership and advancement for those interested and able to demonstrate a strong commitment and reliable leadership skills.

 Kansas City metropolitan area, United States